MicrosoftDocs/well-architected/well-architected/ai/data-design.md

 ### Static/offline training (or generating grounding data or fine-tuning)

 Best for data that doesn't need more realtime inclusion.
 The model (or grounding data) will be stale until refreshed.
 While you do need to monitor training, it happens less frequently so doesn't need to be fully automated.
 You still need to scrub data and monitor input (distributions, quality, etc).
-For example, you wouldn't want to train on winter activity but try to predict summer behavior
+For example, you wouldn't want to train on winter activity but try to predict summer behavior.

 This model is shipping to production infrequently.